wesley-hall/wdi-project-3/README.md

 ---
 ### Loan Management

-Loan status changes were handled on the front end - there was no 'status' field stored for each loan request.
+Loan status changes were handled on the front end - there was no 'status' field stored in the database for each loan request.

 To do this, functions were created to filter loans based on requirements that determined their status.